pechenkactrld/LAppManager/README.md

 ### 2. Local Files

-Helper tool for installing local packages and archives using drag and drop.
+Tool for installing local packages and archives using drag and drop.

 Supported formats: